Hyaline cartilage: Articular cartilage

 Articular cartilage is hyaline cartilage on the articular surfaces of bones, and lies inside the joint cavity of synovial joints, bathed in synovial fluid produced by the synovial membrane, which lines the walls of the cavity.

 Though it is often found in close contact with menisci and articular disks, articular cartilage is not considered a part of either of these structures, which are made entirely of fibrocartilage.

-The articular cartilage extracellular matrix (ECM) has a highly specialized architecture that is zonally organized: the superficial zone consists mostly of collagen II fibers aligned parallel to the articular surface to resist shear forces, whereas the deep zone consists of the same fibers aligned perpendicularly to the bone interface to absorb compressive loads.
+The articular cartilage extracellular matrix has a highly specialized architecture that is zonally organized: the superficial zone consists mostly of type II collagen fibers aligned parallel to the articular surface to resist shear forces, whereas the deep zone consists of the same fibers aligned perpendicularly to the bone interface to absorb compressive loads.

 The biochemical breakdown of the articular cartilage results in osteoarthritis – the most common type of joint disease.
 Osteoarthritis affects over 30 million individuals in the United States alone, and is the leading cause of chronic disability amongst the elderly.

+Articular cartilage development begins with interzone condensation of a type II collagen positive limb bud at the future joint site.
+This is followed by definition of specific cellular subtypes (meniscal progenitors, articular progenitors, synovial progenitors, and ligament progenitors) that will eventually form the joint capsule.
+Finally, the joint capsule matures and forms a cavity, with a central meniscus, and an encasement of synovium.
+This final structure will form several distinct layers of the articular cartilage found in all synovial joints including the deep zone (closest to the bone), middle zone, and superficial zone (closest to the synovial fluid).

+Maintenance of articular cartilage is guided by a balance of anabolic (cartilage generating) and catabolic (cartilage degrading factors), in a manner similar to the maintenance of bone.
+Over the lifetime of the organism, anabolic factors and catabolic factors are generally in balance, however, as the organism ages, catabolism predominates and cartilage begins to degrade.
+Eventually, the loss of hyaline cartilage matrix and reduction in the chondrocyte content of the hyaline cartilage matrix results in the development of joint disease such as osteoarthritis.
+Overexpression of hyaline-cartilage specific anabolic factors, such as FGF18, appears to restore the balance between cartilage loss and generation.